aitrailblazer/ASAPKnowledgeNavigator/ASAP-AzureKubernetesService-log-analyzer-RAG/GitHubActionTriggerCLI/README.md

 # GitHubActionTriggerCLI

-GitHubActionTriggerCLI is a C# application designed to analyze Kubernetes pods and create GitHub issues for failing pods.
-This tool integrates with GitHub Actions to automate the process of identifying and reporting issues in your Kubernetes cluster.
+GitHubActionTriggerCLI is a powerful C# application that streamlines Kubernetes pod failure detection and reporting.
+Designed to enhance operational efficiency, this tool integrates seamlessly with GitHub Actions to automate the analysis of Kubernetes clusters and the creation of GitHub issues for failing pods.

+The application leverages Azure OpenAI's GPT models for advanced semantic log analysis, enabling it to pinpoint the root causes of Kubernetes pod failures with precision.
+It also incorporates Azure Cosmos DB NoSQL with DiskANN for efficient vector-based indexing and retrieval of log data, ensuring rapid and reliable insights into complex system issues.

+By automating the identification of failures and generating actionable GitHub issues, GitHubActionTriggerCLI empowers DevOps teams to proactively address problems, minimize downtime, and maintain system reliability.

 ## Table of Contents